DataDog/datadog-api-client-go/api/v2/datadog/docs/KeyManagementApi.md

     pageSize := int64(789) // int64 | Size for a given page. (optional) (default to 10)
     pageNumber := int64(789) // int64 | Specific page number to return. (optional) (default to 0)
-    sort := "sort_example" // string | Application key attribute used to sort results.
+    sort := datadog.ApplicationKeysSort("created_at") // ApplicationKeysSort | Application key attribute used to sort results.
 Sort order is ascending by default.
 In order to specify a descending sort, prefix the attribute with a minus sign. (optional) (default to "name") filter := "filter_example" // string | Filter application keys by the specified string. (optional) filterCreatedAtStart := "2020-11-24T18:46:21+00:00" // string | Only include application keys created on or after the specified date. (optional) filterCreatedAtEnd := "2020-11-24T18:46:21+00:00" // string | Only include application keys created on or before the specified date. (optional)